PeretzNiro/Text-Summarization-Using-DFO/README.md

 # DFO-Based Text Summarization

+A Python implementation of extractive text summarization using Dispersive Flies Optimization (DFO) algorithm.
+This system uses various DFO variants to optimize sentence selection for generating concise and informative summaries of scientific papers.

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 ![DFO Optimization: Blue](https://img.shields.io/badge/DFO-Optimization-purple.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A Python implementation of extractive text summarization using Dispersive Flies Optimization (DFO) algorithms.
-This system uses various DFO variants to optimize sentence selection for generating concise and informative summaries of scientific papers.
+## Overview

+This project leverages Dispersive Flies Optimization (DFO) to tackle the extractive text summarization problem.
+DFO is a population-based swarm intelligence algorithm inspired by the behavior of flies hovering over food sources.

+### How It Works

+1. **Document Processing**: Each document is processed into sentences and various linguistic features are extracted.
+2. **Optimization Problem**: Sentence selection is formulated as an optimization problem where:
+   - Each fly in the swarm represents a candidate summary (a subset of sentences)
+   - The fitness function balances relevance, coherence, and length constraints
+   - The goal is to find the optimal subset of sentences that best represents the document

+3. **Algorithm Variants**: Multiple DFO variants have been implemented to improve performance:
+   - Elite strategies to preserve the best solutions
+   - Local search mechanisms to refine promising solutions
+   - Momentum-based updates to escape local optima

+4. **Evaluation**: Summaries are evaluated using ROUGE metrics against reference summaries.

+### Advantages

+- **Efficient Exploration**: DFO effectively explores the vast space of possible sentence combinations
+- **Parallelizable**: Naturally supports multi-threaded processing for batch summarization
+- **Customizable**: Easily adaptable to different document types and summarization requirements
+- **No Training Required**: Unlike neural approaches, this method doesn't require supervised training

 ## Features